 In this article, I provide a trustworthy list of the best project planning software options.
 I have also outlined what each tool does best so that you can select one based on what you need from it.

 Project planning is essential to ensure you and your team members meet the objectives of any assignment and deliver something that makes stakeholders happy.
 A project plan may pull together many components of the project lifecycle in order to tell a succinct story of what complex projects ought to look like from start to finish.

-Rather than focusing specifically on the resource management functionality that a lot of planning tools offer, I looked at a broader range of planning software.
+Rather than focusing specifically on the resource management functionality that a lot of planning tools and project management solutions offer, I looked at a broader range of planning software, as project planning is often a functionality within project management platforms more broadly.
 I rounded up a list of the best tools for generally planning the flow from A to B on your project, and then assigning and tracking the resources required along the way.

 Microsoft Project is arguably the original project planning software, designed for allocating tasks and resources, but there are many competitors nowadays.
 Below, find the best project planning tools and why they are awesome.

 - User Interface (UI): Project management software needs to organize all data quickly, efficiently, and cleanly.
 It’s easier to get teams and clients on board when your tools make it visually clear what needs to happen when.

 - Usability: Does the project planning software offer tutorials, training, whitepapers, forums, and customer service to help users?
 Does it work with iOS and Android for planning on-the-go?
 How does it support remote teams or hybrid teams?
 Can you create accounts for your entire team and set up user permissions as needed?